 What Are Symptom Cycles and Psoriasis Remission?

 Psoriasis commonly happens in cycles.
-Your symptoms get worse for a while, then eventually get better, or maybe even seem to disappear completely.
+Your symptoms get worse for a while, then eventually get better or even seem to disappear.
 They will usually return at some point.
 Periods of serious or active symptoms are called flares or flare-ups.
 If you go an extended time with no symptoms, you may be considered to be in psoriasis remission.

 What Does Psoriasis Remission Look Like?

 Psoriasis remission is when your skin clears up and you have no noticeable symptoms.
 There is no clear-cut guideline for what qualifies as psoriasis remission.
 That’s because the symptoms and their cycles can vary widely from person-to-person, and also by the type of psoriasis you have.
 Psoriasis symptoms affect the skin of people of color differently.
-Symptoms are often more serious for people with darker skin tones.
 That means remission may be less likely or may not last as long.

 Most periods of psoriasis remission last between 1 month and a year.
 But some people can stay in psoriasis remission for years.